ans-group/docs.ukfast.co.uk/source/network/load-balancers/common-changes.md

 [![Targets Listview](files/inactive_target_6_small.png)](files/inactive_target_6.png)

 As long as the rest of your configuration is valid, you will see a `Deploy Now` button.
 Press this and wait for the screen to reload.
-Your changes have now been deployed to the load balancer and the target server you have edited will no longer be recieving traffic.
+Your changes have now been deployed to the load balancer and the target server you have edited will no longer be receiving traffic.

 [![Deployment Screen](files/inactive_target_7_small.png)](files/inactive_target_7.png)